 Scientists are discovering that microbes in the gut can send messages to the brain via the vagus nerve, which extends from the brain stem all the way to the abdomen.
 Think of it as a two-way highway: just as our brain can send messages to our gut (like when a scary thought gives you butterflies in your stomach), the good guys in our gut can also communicate with our brain, affecting how we feel at any given time.

-The good news is that certain strains of probiotics—psychobiotics—seem to ameliorate temporary feelings of stress, anxiety, and depression, most likely by communicating with the brain and producing important neurotransmitters like GABA (the “calming” chemical) 5 and serotonin (the “happy” chemical) 3.
-Psychobiotics can also reduce levels of cortisol (the “stress” hormone) 3, and increase levels of oxytocin (the “cuddle” hormone) 6.
+The good news is that, according to recent studies, certain strains of probiotics—psychobiotics—seem to help ameliorate occasional stress, anxiety, and sadness, most likely by communicating with the brain and producing important neurotransmitters like GABA (the “calming” chemical) 5 and serotonin (the “happy” chemical) 3.
+Research indicates that psychobiotics can also reduce levels of cortisol (the “stress” hormone) 3, and increase levels of oxytocin (the “cuddle” hormone) 6.

-Take Care of Your Gut for Mental & Emotional Health
+Take Care of Your Gut to Support Mental and Emotional Health

-Eat plenty of prebiotics: Studies indicate that prebiotics, indigestible fibers that feed the good bacteria in our gut, can also regulate our mood by helping our beneficial microbes flourish.
+Eat plenty of prebiotics: Studies indicate that prebiotics, indigestible fibers that feed the good bacteria in our gut, can also support positive mood by helping our beneficial microbes flourish.
 In one trial, volunteers who took prebiotics for three weeks showed decreased cortisol levels and decreased temporary anxiety7.
+Even better?
+For a convenient daily dose of prebiotic fiber, add one scoop of food-based, organic prebiotic powder to smoothies, beverages, or soft food.

 Good sources of prebiotics include bananas, apples, dandelion greens, onions, Jerusalem artichoke, and fermented foods like sauerkraut.

 Take your probiotics: Unfortunately, so many factors in modern life—such as diet, stress, antibacterial products, hidden contaminants in food, and antibiotics both in food and as medicine—can deplete the beneficial microbes that we count on for our physical, mental, and emotional health.
-Without enough of the good guys in our gut making important chemicals and communicating with our brain, feeling and functioning our best may be just out of reach.
+Without enough of the good guys in our gut helping to make important chemicals and communicate with our brain, feeling and functioning our best may be just out of reach.

-Fortunately, taking a daily multi-strain probiotic formula like Hyperbiotics PRO-15 can help ensure that you consistently have enough of the good guys in your gut to adequately communicate with your brain.
+Fortunately, taking a daily multi-strain probiotic formula like Hyperbiotics GBX-Focus that is formulated to support the gut-brain connection can help ensure that you consistently maintain enough of the good guys in your gut to adequately communicate with your brain.

-Unlike most probiotics on the market, PRO-15 utilizes a patented delivery method called BIO-Tract® that forms a protective layer around the pearl tablet to protect the live organisms within.
+Unlike most probiotics on the market, GBX-Focus utilizes a patented delivery method called BIO-tract® that forms a protective layer around the pearl tablet to protect the live organisms within.
 Insulated from your harsh stomach acids, the probiotics can safely travel deep into your gut, right where you need them.

 Emotions—both positive and negative—enrich our lives each and every day.
-Replenishing the good bacteria in your gut with a healthy whole-foods diet, prebiotics, and a probiotic supplement will help keep your body and mind calm, healthy, and happy.
+Caring for the good bacteria in your gut with a healthy whole-foods diet, prebiotics, and a probiotic supplement will help keep your body and mind calm, healthy, and happy.

 Emily Courtney is a Writer and Editor at Hyperbiotics and mom to two fun and active boys.
 Emily is passionate about natural wellness and helping others learn about the power of probiotics for vibrant health!
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.